Dicuil: Background

-The exact dates of Dicuil's birth and death are unknown.
+The exact dates of Dicuil's birth and death are unknown; indeed all details of his life are known only from his writings.
+Tierney suggests his birth to be sometime around c.760–770 A.D.
 Of his life nothing is known except that he probably belonged to one of the numerous Irish monasteries of the Frankish Kingdom, and became acquainted by personal observation with islands near England and Scotland.
 From 814 and 816 Dicuil taught in one of the schools of Louis the Pious, where he wrote an astronomical work, and in 825 a geographical work.

+In book 7 chapter 6, Dicuil describes Ireland as "our own island" and how he had at times lived in the Hebrides:

+We do not read of islands being found in the sea west or north of Spain.
+There are islands around our own island Hibernia, some small and some very small.
+Near the island Britannia are many islands, some large, some small, and some medium-sized.
+Some are in the sea to her south and some in the sea to her west, but they abound mostly to the north-west and north.
+Among these I have lived in some, and have visited others; some I have only glimpsed, while others I have read about.

 Dicuil's reading was wide; he quotes from, or refers to, thirty Greek and Latin writers, including the classical Homer, Hecataeus, Herodotus, Thucydides, Virgil, Pliny and King Juba, the late classical Solinus, the patristic St Isidore and Orosius, and his contemporary the Irish poet Sedulius.
 In particular, he professes to utilize the alleged surveys of the Roman world executed by order of Julius Caesar, Augustus and Theodosius II.

 Based on similarities of style, it has been suggested that Dicuil may be the same person as the anonymous Hiberno-Latin poet and grammarian known as Hibernicus exul.